 The company accounts shall not to be used for;

-sSpamming, harassment, communicating threats, solicitations, chain letters, or pyramid schemes.
+Spamming, harassment, communicating threats, solicitations, chain letters, or pyramid schemes.
 This list is not exhaustive, but is included to provide a frame of reference for types of activities that are prohibited.

-creation or distribution of any disruptive or offensive messages, including but not limited to offensive comments about race, gender, hair colour, disabilities, age, sexual orientation, pornography, religious beliefs and practice, political beliefs, or national origin
+Creation or distribution of any disruptive or offensive messages, including but not limited to offensive comments about race, gender, hair colour, disabilities, age, sexual orientation, pornography, religious beliefs and practice, political beliefs, or national origin.

 Employees who receive any emails or messages with this content from company employees should report the matter to their supervisor immediately.